Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ```

 Important distinction:
-- UDP broadcast: one LAN-wide packet, listeners on the subnet may receive it
+- **UDP broadcast**: one LAN-wide packet, listeners on the subnet may receive it
-- direct fan-out: one direct send per tracked peer
+- **Direct fan-out**: one direct send per tracked peer
-- reliable fan-out: TCP send to each tracked peer individually
+- **Reliable fan-out**: TCP send to each tracked peer individually

+When using `SendToAllPeers(...)`, the local instance is excluded from the fan-out unless `AllowLoopbackMessages` is enabled.

 ### Presence Announcements